Philliec459/NMR-Log-Echo-Train-Inversion-in-Geolog-using-Scipy-Optimization/README.md

 and ydata is the echo train amplitudes.

-After that all we would really need to do is apply some form of T2 inversion of the new synthetic echo train with noise using some methods from SciPy.
+After this then all we would really need to do is apply some form of T2 inversion of the new synthetic echo train with noise using some methods from SciPy.

     '''
     -----------------------------------------------------------------------------------------------